anbox-cloud/discourse-docs/howto/stream/oob-data.md

 At the same time, a number of Unix domain sockets are created under the `/run/user/1000/anbox/sockets` folder.
 They use the format `webrtc_data_<channel_name>` and represent the established communication bridge between a WebRTC client and the Anbox WebRTC platform.
 Those Unix domain sockets can be used by a service or daemon to:

-- Receive the data sent from a WebRTC client over the data channel and forward it to an Android application.
+- Receive data sent from a WebRTC client over the data channel and forward it to an Android application.
 - Receive data sent from an Android application and forward it to a WebRTC client over the data channel.

 A trivial example to simulate the data transmission between an Anbox container and a WebRTC client is using the [`socat`](https://manpages.ubuntu.com/manpages/bionic/man1/socat.1.html) command to connect the Unix domain socket and perform bidirectional asynchronous data sending and receiving: